-The external reviewer and one of the examining committee members may attend remotely.
-The other examining committee members, the author and the chair of the public defence must be at the specified venue during the entire public defence of the doctoral thesis.
+The external reviewer and one of the examining committee members may attend remotely, subject to the approval of the dean of third-cycle studies.
+The other examining committee members, the author of the thesis and the chair of the public defence must be at the specified venue during the entire public defence of the doctoral thesis.

 The chair of the public defence is responsible for ensuring that any external reviewer or examining committee member taking part remotely has a stable internet connection of sufficient quality.
 The chair is also to ensure that participants have access to technical support at their location during the public defence, and that they can be reached by telephone should their connection be lost.
 The department may decide to broadcast the public defence online.
 Recording the thesis defence is prohibited, however.
 Everyone at the venue must be notified if the public defence is to be broadcast live through the internet.
 It is also appropriate to reserve part of the premises for audience members who do not wish to be visible in the live broadcast.